 I’m pinching the tape together around the stem, then rolling it between my thumb and forefinger while pulling the tape slightly in a gentle downward motion with my other hand until it has rolled down the stem and covering it with tape.
 Refer to Video at 20:00

-If the wire is already a covered green wire, you needn’t be too careful about covering it thoroughly because, as I have already said, it’s added to stop the stems slipping around.
-On the other hand, if it is an uncovered wire you must be careful to cover the wire completely.
+If the wire is already a covered green wire, you needn’t be too careful about covering it thoroughly because, as I have already said, it’s added to stop the stems from slipping around.
+On the other hand, if it is an uncovered wire, you must be careful to cover it completely.

 Now I’ve covered all the stems on the buds and flowers.
 I’m going to assemble the leaves into five-leaf sprays.

-Before I assemble them, I am brushing the base of the leaves with brown petal dust mixed with a little cornflour to make it a softer shade, and I’m going to steam them along with the roses and buds to give them a little shine and seal them.
-You can find out how to steam flowers and leaves in the Wild Rose Blog post
+Before I assemble them, I am brushing the leaves’ base with brown petal dust mixed with a little cornflour to make it a softer shade, and I’m going to steam them along with the roses and buds to give them a little shine and seal them.
+You can find out how to steam flowers and leaves in the Wild Rose Blog post.

-For a leaf spray, I need five leaves, three small ones, and two larger ones.
-Take one small leaf and add the other two small ones each side of the top one, so the tips of the leaves come halfway down the top one and tape them together.
+I need five leaves for a leaf spray, three small ones and two larger ones.
+Take one small leaf and add the other two small ones on each side of the top one, so the leaves’ tips come halfway down the top one and tape them together.
 I’m adding a large leaf on one side of the stem and taping it, then adding the fifth leaf to the other side and taping it onto the stem.
 Refer to Video at 22:42

-Next, I’m arranging the leaves so they are a nice shape, and I’m making another leaf spray the same.
+Next, I’m arranging the leaves, so they are a nice shape, and make another leaf spray the same.
 Refer to Video at 23:24

 It was very upsetting when I had to start making them again or hastily replacing flowers at the venue because they had broken while being transported.

-Making flowers that are fine and delicate is excellent for exhibition purposes or if there is just one or two on a cake.
-However, when you have an arrangement where there are a lot of flowers and leaves together, it’s wise to make them so they will stand up to harsher treatment.
+Making flowers that are fine and delicate is excellent for exhibition purposes or just one or two on a cake.
+However, when you have an arrangement where there are many flowers and leaves together, it’s wise to make them so they will stand up to harsher treatment.